exasol/pyexasol/doc/changes/unreleased.md

 * #333: Updated to `exasol-toolbox` version 8.0.0
 * #335: Added `export` plugin to `pyproject.toml` for `exasol-toolbox` usage
 * #338: Update to `exasol-toolbox` version 8.1.1
-* #343: Removed down-pinning on `packaging` which follows CalVer versioning
+* #343: Removed down-pinning on `packaging` which follows CalVer versioning and on `websocket-client`